dawit-melka/ICog-Labs/Semantic Search/README.md

 ![found results](https://github.com/dawit-melka/ICog-Labs/assets/105089130/8b9bee5b-d310-4f41-89b1-6c64528b5935)

-The stacked bar chart displays the number of first, second, and third results found by each model, offering a glimpse into the quality of results.
+The bar chart displays the number of first, second, and third results found by each model, offering a glimpse into the quality of results.
 Model multi-qa-mpnet-base-dot-v1 consistently performed well in finding the first result, demonstrating its effectiveness in delivering relevant information promptly.

 ## Analysis

 Based on the model statistics:
 ```
     - Model Size (MB) Comparison:
-        * Model size is an essential consideration, with the all-MiniLM-L12-v2 model having a larger size, and the msmarco-distilbert-dot-v5 model being more lightweight.
+        * Model size is an essential consideration, with the all-mpnet-base-v2 model having a larger size, and the all-MiniLM-L6-v2 model being more lightweight.

     - Time Elapsed:
         * Model multi-qa-MiniLM-L6-cos-v1 demonstrated the fastest performance, making it suitable for real-time applications.